jeremiahmarks/Platform/README.md

 Good people can make mistakes, but when we do, we must face them, accept responsibility, and learn from them to ensure that we do not repeat them.

-When our elected officials - our President, our representatives in Congress, our Governors, and Mayors, and state and local legislators speak, they speak with our collective voice.
-We must not allow that voice to be used in vain.
-We have a sacred duty both to our nation's founders, and to our progeny that we pick well.
+When our elected officials speak, they speak with our collective voice.
+We must not allow that voice to speak badly or to be used in vain.

 Our government comes from us.
 If it does not work, it is our failing.
 It is true that money and deception exert an outsized influence, however it is only through our laziness and indifference that they are allowed to do so.